jperezmota/BudgetWebApp/README.md

 ## Built with

+This app was built for academic purpose using:

-* Vanilla JavaScript using the Module Pattern.
+* Vanilla JavaScript aplying the Module Pattern.

 If you want to learn more about the pattern, please read the following article: [JavaScript Module Pattern by Ben Cherry](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)